FWU-DE/fwu-kc-extensions/README.md

 Authenticators required to enable the linking of accounts with only one authentication process For more details please check [here](./account-linking-authenticator/README.md).

-### Licence Connect Authenticator

-Authenticator required to fetch the licence associated with the user from licence connect For more details please check [here](./licence-connect-authenticator/README.md).

 ### ACR values Authenticator

 Authenticator required to append the acr_values to the request which is sent to the IDP For more details please check [here](./acr-values-authenticator/README.md).

+### User Licence Lifecycle Manager

+Authenticator required to fetch the licence associated with the user from licence connect.
+Additionally, it holds the customization to remove inactive users and remove the user together with the fetched licence on logout.
+For more details please check [here](./user-licence-lifecycle-manager/README.md).

 ## Contributing